-- Subscriber or other authorized agent requests Revocation; - Identifying information or affiliation components of any names in the Certificate become invalid; - An Organization terminates its relationship with the CA such that it no longer provides affiliation information; - Subject can be shown to have violated the stipulations of its respective Subscriber Agreement or the stipulations of this CPS or the IGC-CP; - Private Key has been compromised or is suspected of being compromised; - The Issuing CA obtains evidence that the Certificate was misused; - The Issuing CA is made aware of any circumstance indicating that use of a FQDN or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain; - The Issuing CA is made aware that a wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN; - The Issuing CA is made aware the name registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - The Issuing CA is made aware of a material change in the information contained in the Certificate; - The IdenTrust Risk Management Committee is made aware of a possible compromise of the Private Key of the Issuing Sub CA Certificate and reaches a determination Revocation is in the best interest of the PKI (see Section 5.7.3); - The PMA or Issuing CA suspects or determines that Revocation of a Certificate is in the best interest of the integrity of the PKI;
+- Subscriber or other authorized agent requests Revocation; - Identifying information or affiliation components of any names in the Certificate become invalid; - An Organization terminates its relationship with the CA such that it no longer provides affiliation information; - Subject can be shown to have violated the stipulations of its respective Subscriber Agreement or the stipulations of this CPS or the IGC-CP; - Private Key has been compromised or is suspected of being compromised; - The Issuing CA obtains evidence that the Certificate was misused; - The Issuing CA is made aware of a material change in the information contained in the Certificate; - The IdenTrust Risk Management Committee is made aware of a possible compromise of the Private Key of the Issuing Sub CA Certificate and reaches a determination Revocation is in the best interest of the PKI (see Section 5.7.3); - The PMA or Issuing CA suspects or determines that Revocation of a Certificate is in the best interest of the integrity of the PKI; - The Issuing CA is made aware a Subscriber no longer has an affiliation with the Subscribing Organization or is no longer authorized to hold the Certificate; - The Issuing CA is made aware that information included in the subjectDN of a Device Certificate no longer accurately represents the Subscribing Organization, or Device; - The Applicant rejects a newly Issued Certificate (see Section 4.4); - The Issuing CA determines Issuance of the Certificate did not follow necessary procedures specified by this CPS or information in the Certificate is inaccurate, false, deceptive or misleading; - The Subscriber fails to meet contractual obligations; - The Issuing CA or Issuing CA of the Sub CA Certificate ceases operations for any reason and has not made arrangements for another CA to provide Revocation support for the Certificate; - The Issuing CA's right to Issue under this CPS is Revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - The technical content or format of the Certificate is deemed by the IdenTrust Risk Management Committee to present an unacceptable risk to PKI Participants; - Termination of the service agreement held between the Subscriber and the Custodian that holds the Private Key ends; or

-- The Issuing CA is made aware a Subscriber no longer has an affiliation with the Subscribing Organization or is no longer authorized to hold the Certificate; - The Issuing CA is made aware that information included in the subjectDN of a Device or SSL Certificate no longer accurately represents the Subscribing Organization, Device or FQDN; - The Applicant rejects a newly Issued Certificate (see Section 4.4); - The Issuing CA determines Issuance of the Certificate did not follow necessary procedures specified by this CPS or information in the Certificate is inaccurate, false, deceptive or misleading; - The Subscriber fails to meet contractual obligations; - The Issuing CA is made aware an IGC SSL Certificate was not issued in compliance with Baseline Requirements; - The Issuing CA or Issuing CA of the Sub CA Certificate ceases operations for any reason and has not made arrangements for another CA to provide Revocation support for the Certificate; - The Issuing CA's right to Issue under this CPS is Revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - The technical content or format of the Certificate is deemed by the IdenTrust Risk Management Committee to present an unacceptable risk to PKI Participants; - Termination of the service agreement held between the Subscriber and the Custodian that holds the Private Key ends; or - The Subscriber, Custodian (e.g. authoritized third party) or RA requests Certification revocation
+• The Subscriber, Custodian (e.g. authorized third party) or RA requests Certification revocation.